akazachk/pha/README.md

 5. Algorithms
 6. How do I perform more experiments?
 7. How do I get tables?
-8. Environment variables
-9. Notes
+8. Notes
-10. Package contents
+9. Package contents
-11. Whom do I talk to?
+10. Whom do I talk to?

 ## Installation instructions summary ##